 Often the words would come from her visions.
-It’s likely that Volmar would transcribe for her and write down the improvised chant; similar to what he did with her visions.
+It’s likely that Volmar would transcribe for her, and write down, the improvised chant—just like he did with her visions.

 Hildegard began to compose seriously about the same time she began to record her visions—around 1138, after Jutta’s death.

 When she moved to the abbey in Rupertsberg, the change of setting inspired a creative push that would continue for the rest of her life.

 As mentioned above, Hildegard was particularly talented in the genre of liturgical drama, and the Ordo does not disappoint.

 It’s got a speaking part for Satan, it’s got beautiful, otherworldly melodies, and it’s got fascinating lyrics cooked up by Hildegard’s hallucinating mind.